 Ground anchors are fantastic if you've got a bit of hard standing to drill into, but what if your shed's on decking or earth?
 The Pragmasis Shed Shackle is the next best thing.

-Ground anchors like the Torc are fantastic if you've got a bit of hard standing to drill into, but what if your shed's on decking or earth?
-Well, the Shed Shackle is the next best thing.
+The Shed Shackle is a reinforcing kit for your shed that turns the shed wall into a secure locking point.
 You get a hardened, powder coated steel shackle and two long plates, plus a short one, and the bits go together to form just about the most secure option available to anyone without a proper floor.

 The main shackle fits to a vertical beam of the shed, and the short plate can be used to bridge horizontally to the next beam to help resist twisting attacks.
-Pragmasis supply shear bolts that break at a certain torque to leave a smooth conical surface, and all the bolts are threadlocked at the factory to make them even harder to remove.
-The shear bolts can dig into the wood a bit if it's soft but the nut does eventually come off, so perservere...
+Pragmasis supplies shear bolts that break at a certain torque to leave a smooth conical surface.
+The shear bolts can dig into the wood a bit if it's soft but the nut does eventually come off, so perservere.

 It’s hard to imagine how a shed-mounted anchor could be more secure, or more versatile, and if you can't fit an anchored lock point then this is a great next bet.

 Would you consider buying the product?
 I have in the past and would again